tentakelfabrik/crispy-css/README.md

 ### list

-Basic Styles for
+Additional Styles for lists, also Modificators for horzizonal lists.

 ### heading

 Styling h1-h6 and create also CSS-Classes with same name.

-### Normalize
+### normalize

 Basic Normalizing for a few Elements.
+Also adding to some elements a basic margin.

 ## Functions